 The SAT physics subject test is called SAT II or is known by another name, which is simply the Physics SAT.
+The syllabus of SAT Physics covers mechanics, electricity and magnetism, waves and optics, heat and thermodynamics, modern physics, and other concepts.
 It is an hour-long multiple-choice test on Physics conducted by the College Board.
 The intended purpose of the SAT physics subject test is to evaluate and determine the extent of the candidate’s grasp and understanding of the fundamental principles associated with Physics.
 The test at the same time gauges the candidate’s ability in the application of these principles to solve different problems.

 Looking for Online Test Prep for SAT?
 Register for Leverage Live!